TheStanfordDaily/loris-grok-docker/README.md

+loris-grok-docker
+===========

 Docker build of Loris 2 IIIF Image Server with Grok on Ubuntu.
 This build is configured to take images from the Stanford Daily archives S3 bucket.
 You can modify the configuration in `loris2.conf`.
-===========

 # Setup
 ```